bornea/APOSTL/Readme.md

 ## APOSTL Walkthrough

-This walkthrough will guide you through using APOSTL with sample data and pre-made workflows available in this Galaxy instance.
+This walkthrough will guide you through using APOSTL with sample data and pre-made workflows available in a Galaxy test instance accessible at [http://apostl.moffitt.org](http://apostl.moffitt.org).

 ### 1) Create a User Account